ReidAtcheson/CompensatedBLAS/README.md

 of compensated arithmetic.
 The idea of compensated arithmetic is not novel in the context of BLAS having been explored extensively in the literature (see references below).
 Furthermore I have expended _zero effort_ to optimize these routines.
-They likely are _many times_ slower than associated optimized routines certainly from vendor libraries like MKL, but also probably slower than available compensated BLAS libraries.
+They likely are _many times_ slower than associated optimized routines certainly from vendor libraries like MKL, but also probably slower than available compensated BLAS libraries (although see `features` section below for a description of how this differs from such existing libraries).

 All of the above is to say: this is probably not fit for any real practical purpose in its current state. it is an experimental project whose primary purpose was to satisfy my own curiosity.